Vepp1/fortunato/README.md

 ## Features

 PaperTrek is a simple and well designed page.
 The website has a galactical theme and presents a challenging game.
-In it's layout it has a Game Menu page, where you can choose between reading the instructions or starting the game.
+In it's layout there is a Game Menu page, where you can choose between reading the instructions or starting the game.
 On the game, the player has 5 options to choose, between: Rock, Paper, Scissors, Lizard and Spock.
 The option choosen both by player and computer, are showed on the display.
 Once the game is over, a modal pops up, telling who the winner was and also giving an option to restart the game.

 ### Existing Features